×

 Care of Bermuda Grass and Devils Backbone

-Care of Bermuda Grass and Devils Backbone include pruning, fertilizers, watering etc. Bermuda Grass pruning is done No pruning needed and Devils Backbone pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Bermuda Grass and Devils Backbone include pruning, fertilizers, watering etc. Bermuda Grass pruning is done and Devils Backbone pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Bermuda Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Devils Backbone needs Lots of watering and in winter, it needs Average Water.